Why a Silk Scarf Is the New Art Print

 A few practical guidelines if the idea of collecting scarves the way you'd collect prints appeals to you:

-• Consider the medium as art, not accessory.
+- Consider the medium as art, not accessory.
 Scarves can be framed.
-Some of ours are framed and mounted as wall pieces in their original packaging.
 That's a legitimate way to collect them.

-If you want to see the current retired / close-to-retired list, check the Artist Series—it's the curated view of our made-to-order work.
+If you want to see the current retired / close-to-retired list, check the Artist Series—it's every made-to-order piece still in its edition.
 Questions: info@leeloozohan.com.
 We're happy to talk about specific pieces in detail.

 Read next

-Browse the Founders Series, the Artist Series, and the Vintage Postcards Series—all released in editions of 100 per size.
+Browse the Founders Series, the Artist Series, and the Vintage Postcards Series—all released in editions of 100.